vishalpalavai/rrepo/README.md

 # rrepo
 # rrepo
-This readme is updating from lrepo
+This readme is coming from lrepo